Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: System Architecture

 The simplest scalar quantizer is the uniform quantizer.
 We select the ``mid-tread" type, defined by

-where $\lfloor y \rfloor$ denotes the largest integer not exceeding $y$, $\mu = \frac{1}{M}\sum_{i=1}^M y_i$ is the mean of the measurements, $s$ is the quantizer's step, $\tilde{Q}(y)$ is the unclipped quantized value, and $L$ is a positive integer which determines the range $s(L-0.5)$ of the actual quantizer $Q(y)$.
+where $\lfloor y \rfloor$ denotes the largest integer not exceeding $y$, $\mu = \frac{1}{M}\sum_{i=1}^M y_i$ is the mean of the measurements, $s$ is the quantizer's step, $\tilde{Q}(y)$ is the unclipped quantized value, and $L$ is a positive integer that determines the range $s(L-0.5)$ of the actual quantizer $Q(y)$.
 Consequently there are $2L+1$ codewords, ${\cal C}=\{-L, \cdots, L\}$.
-Since the distribution of the measurements is highly non-uniform, the codewords distribution is also not uniform, hence in order to represent codewords effectively by a bit sequence we need to use variable length coding (VLC) in the channel coder.
-On the other hand, an optimal quantizer (in the mean square sense) or an entropy constrained quantizer~\cite{Gersho1991} usually results in nearly equally populated quantization regions, which makes it possible to use fixed length coding (FLC) with little data rate penalty.
-Thus the design choice is between a simple quantizer with a sophisticated VLC, versus a sophisticated quantizer with a simple FLC.
-We opted for the first option because designing an optimal quantizer requires knowledge of the measurements distribution, which is difficult to estimate for a deterministic sensing matrix.
-Another reason to use a uniform quantizer is that the reconstruction may be sensitive to the presence of even few measurements with large errors~\cite{LASKA11_ACHA}, which is often the case with non-uniform quantizers.
+Since the distribution of the measurements is highly non-uniform, the codewords distribution is also not uniform; hence in order to represent codewords effectively by a bit sequence we need to use variable length coding (VLC) in the {lossless} coder.
+A uniform quantizer with fixed length coding (FLC) with little data rate penalty is used due to its simplicity.
+Another reason to use a uniform quantizer is that the reconstruction may be sensitive to the presence of even a few measurements with large errors~\cite{LASKA11_ACHA}, which is often the case with non-uniform quantizers.

 If $Q(y) = {c}$ and $|{c}|<L$, we define the dequantizer by

 hence the quantization error is bounded by